 - 1. Understand the design architecture of IoT. - 2.
 Make choice of protocols and deployment in solutions. - 3.
-Comprehend the design perspective of IoT based products /services.
+Comprehend the design perspective of IoT based products /services. - 4.
+Understand the importance of security requirements for IoT design.

-ICOE22 - INTELLECTUAL PROPERTY RIGHTS
+ICOE21 -INTELLECTUAL PROPERTY RIGHTS